My Thoughts on the ICD-11 DRAFT Including Gaming Disorder

 Absolutely not.
 There are literally communities of therapists and mental health professionals affirming geeks and gamers (including yours truly).
 There are also conferences out there dedicated to the positive impact of video game use.
 There’s even a Bill Nye Saves the World episode of how video games are changing the world called “Cheat Codes for Reality.”
 Science Rules!

-Gaming Disorder (as it’s currently defined) will probably be akin to diagnosing the symptom and not the underlying cause.
-I believe it’s more likely that problematic gaming is a way to cope rather than the problem itself.
+Firstly, Gaming Disorder (as it’s currently defined) will probably be akin to diagnosing the symptom and not the underlying cause.
+I believe gaming can be a way to cope rather than a problem.
 It brings to mind the cultural implications of officially diagnosing video game use but excluding things like Netflix, social media, or other equally binge-worthy ways to “turn off your brain” or emotionally regulate.

-That being said I do believe that gaming can become problematic for some.
-The one benefit that I could see in using Gaming Disorder as a diagnosis is for insurance reimbursement and creating relevant treatment plans that reflect that diagnosis.
-This would only be the case if folks can separate the person from the diagnosis and acknowledge that some video game use and gaming culture is just as rich and important as other forms of subculture.
+Secondly, I do believe that there is a need for some to examine their relationship with games.
+The one benefit that I could see in using Gaming Disorder as a diagnosis is for insurance.
+Often to get reimbursement clinicians need to create relevant treatment plans that reflect that diagnosis.
+This would only be the case if folks can separate the person from the diagnosis.
+It’s important to acknowledge that gaming culture is just as rich and important as other forms of subculture.

 Shout out to this podcast by GT Radio for helping me to stimulate my views.